 For purposes of measuring the net OPEB liability, deferred outflows of resources and deferred inflows of resources related to OPEB, and OPEB expense, information about the fiduciary net position of the State and School Employees' Life and Health Plan (OPEB Plan) and additions to/deductions from the OPEB Plan's fiduciary net position have been determined on the same basis as they are reported by the OPEB Plan.
-For this purpose, the OPEB Plan recognizes benefit payments when due and payable in accordance with the benefit terms.
+For this purpose, benefit payments are recorded when the OPEB benefits come due.
 Investments are reported at fair value as determined by the state.

-Fund Balances
+12. Fund Balances